lfepy/lfepy-gpu/README.md

 ## Overview

-**lfepy-gpu** is a CPU-based Python package for local feature extraction.
+**lfepy-gpu** is a GPU-based Python package for local feature extraction.
 It contains 27 different descriptors that can be used for various tasks in computer vision and image processing.

 ## Features